-9.5.1.1 The Chief Executive and Finance Director shall demonstrate that the use of private finance represents value for money and genuinely transfers risk to the private sector.
-9.5.1.2 The proposal must be specifically agreed by the Board of Directors in the light of such professional advice as should reasonably be sought in particular with regard to vires .

-- 9.5.1.3 The selection of a contractor/finance company must be on the basis of competitive tendering or quotations. - 9.6 Contracts (including lease contracts) - 9.6.1 The Trust may only enter into contracts within its statutory powers and shall comply with: - 9.6.1.1 these SOs; 9.6.1.2 the Trust's SFIs; 9.6.1.3 EU Directives and other statutory provisions; 9.6.1.4 any relevant directions including the Capital Investment Manual and guidance on the Procurement and Management of Consultants; and 9.6.1.5 such of the NHS Standard Contract Conditions as are - applicable.

-Where required by the Public Procurement Regulations contracts shall be in or embody the same terms and conditions of contract as was the basis on which tenders or quotations were invited.
+- 9.5.1.1 The Chief Executive and Finance Director shall demonstrate that the use of private finance represents value for money and genuinely transfers risk to the private sector. - 9.5.1.2 The proposal must be specifically agreed by the Board of Directors in the light of such professional advice as should reasonably be sought in particular with regard to vires. - 9.5.1.3 The selection of a contractor/finance company must be on the basis of competitive tendering or quotations. - 9.6 Contracts (including lease contracts) - 9.6.1 The Trust may only enter into contracts within its statutory powers and shall comply with: - 9.6.1.1 these SOs. - 9.6.1.2 the Trust's SFIs. - 9.6.1.3 all applicable statutory provisions; and - 9.6.1.4 any relevant directions including the Capital Investment Manual and guidance on the Procurement and Management of Consultants. - 9.6.1.5 Where required by the Public Procurement Regulations contracts shall be in or embody the same terms and conditions of contract as was the basis on which tenders or quotations were invited. - 9.6.2 Contracts shall include lease and hire purchase agreements. - 9.6.3 In all contracts made by the Trust, the Board shall endeavour to obtain value for money.
+The Chief Executive shall nominate an Officer who shall oversee and manage each contract on behalf of the Trust.

-- 9.6.2 Contracts shall include lease and hire purchase agreements. - 9.6.3 In all contracts made by the Trust, the Board shall endeavour to obtain value for money.
-The Chief Executive shall nominate an Officer who shall oversee and manage each contract on behalf of the Trust. - 9.7 Personnel and Agency or Temporary Staff Contracts - 9.7.1 The Chief Executive shall nominate Officers with delegated authority to enter into contracts for the employment of other Officers, to authorise regarding of staff, and enter into contracts for the employment of agency staff or temporary staff service contracts. - 9.8 Healthcare Services Agreements - 9.8.1 Healthcare Services contracts made between two NHS organisations for the supply of healthcare services, will be legally binding contracts based on the models issued by the Department of Health. - 9.8.2 The Chief Executive shall nominate Officers with power to negotiate for the provision of healthcare services with purchasers of healthcare. - 9.9 Cancellation of Contracts - 9.9.1 Except where specific provision is made in model forms of contracts or standard schedules of conditions approved for use within the NHS, there shall be inserted in every written contract a clause empowering the Trust to cancel the contract and to recover from the contractor the amount of any loss resulting from such cancellation, if:
+9.7 Personnel and Agency or Temporary Staff Contracts

+9.7.1 The Chief Executive shall nominate Officers with delegated authority to enter into contracts for the employment of other Officers, to authorise regarding of staff, and enter into contracts for the employment of agency staff or temporary staff service contracts.

+9.8 Healthcare Services Agreements

+- 9.8.1 Healthcare Services contracts made between two NHS organisations for the supply of healthcare services, will be legally binding contracts based on the models issued by NHSE. - 9.8.2 The Chief Executive shall nominate Officers with power to negotiate for the provision of healthcare services with purchasers of healthcare.

+9.9 Cancellation of Contracts